Simple will vs testamentary trust

 You may be thinking about which structure suits your needs if:

-• You have minor children and want funds managed until they reach a certain age
+• Some people have minor children and wish to have funds managed until they reach a certain age.

-• Your estate includes property, investments, or other complex assets
+• Some people have an estate that includes property, investments, or other complex assets.

-• You have a beneficiary with a disability or ongoing support needs
+• Some people have a beneficiary with a disability or ongoing support needs.

-• You want to avoid probate delays or disputes over asset distribution
+• Some people wish to reduce the likelihood of probate delays or disputes over asset distribution.

-• You wish to leave assets to a young adult who may not be ready to manage a large sum
+• Some people wish to leave assets to a young adult who may not be ready to manage a large sum.

-• You're concerned about protecting assets from creditors or relationship claims
+• Some people are concerned about protecting assets from creditors or relationship claims.

 • Your family situation is blended, and you want to safeguard each person's interests